I was 21 when I came out of the closet for the first time. I was 24 when I went back in.

 What happens when people feel free to identify as LGBTQ?
 A U.S. Chamber of Commerce report stated that 76% of companies that instituted inclusive practices saw increased employee engagement and a 53% improvement in employee retention.
 Out Now Consulting’s report, LGBT Diversity: Show Me The Business Case, makes a case for $9 billion in savings for the U.S. economy with more effective organizational diversity initiatives.
 Interestingly, a significant portion comes from healthcare savings: If people have less stress from their work, they stay healthier and more productive.

-Creating an environment where LGBTQ employees can be themselves
+Creating a workplace where LGBTQ employees can be themselves

 So, how can your organization create an environment where LGBTQ employees feel safe to come out?
 It requires intentional, thoughtful action to architect an environment that celebrates all your employees for all that they are.
 Here are a few tangible steps you can take today: